cbonoz/chainfa22/README.md

 Blockfreight
 ---

 Blockfreight is a blockchain product tracking platform for any parcel.

 Generates a unique blockchain-backed QR code that can either be presented or placed on the cargo of interest.

-Built for the Chainlink Fall 2022 hackathon.
+Built for the <a href="https://chainlinkfall2022.devpost.com/" target="_blank">Chainlink Fall 2022 hackathon.</a>

-Note this project is currently a prototype and would require additional work to be production ready on Polygon mainnet.

 ### Motivation

 Often excel spreadsheets that track the history of inventory and deliveries are shared via email.

-For those vendors using existing SaaS platforms (such as Flexport) much of that data is only held within Flexport, subject to terms and conditions, and can be modified by their team.
-Other common challenges can include limitation from the non-universal nature of email (emails are private between sender and recipient), delays might not be accurately reported, and products might be lost.
+For those vendors using existing software platforms (such as Flexport), much of the data is only held centrally within those platforms, subject to custom terms and conditions, and modifiable by their internal teams.

+Other common challenges outside of platform services can include limitations from the non-universal nature of email (emails are private between sender and recipient), delays might not be accurately reported, and products might be lost.

-By using Polygon contracts, Blockfreight can:
+Using Polygon smart contracts, Blockfreight can:
 1. Enable an immutable, append-only, history of interactions with given parcels.
 2. Create a permission framework (optional) that enforces only certain wallets or user accounts can log events against a given item.
 3. Store the data in a transparent way for all parties, where no single party has to be the custodian of the data log.